-Members of The Manitoba Chiropractors Association – 41 offices – collected over 2700 pairs of PJs as part of their annual PJ drive for United Way agencies.
+Members of The Manitoba Chiropractors Association—41 offices!—collected over 2700 pairs of pajamas as part of their annual Jammie Drive.
+This generosity will keep kids cozy at over forty United Way agencies this winter!

 The inaugural GenNext Summit brought almost 300 young leaders to the RBC Convention Centre to learn and share ideas for moving forward towards a more thriving Winnipeg.